webdiscus/html-bundler-webpack-plugin/README.md

 }
 ```

+You can omit the loader in Webpack `modules.rules`.
+If the `HtmlBundlerPlugin.loader` is not configured, the plugin add it with default options automatically.

 The default loader handels HTML files and `EJS`-like templates.
-You can omit this loader in Webpack `modules.rules`, the `default loader` will be added automatically.

 > **Warning**
 >